Other stories filed under Featured Story

 Katkin said that owning guns allowed people to be self-sufficient.

 “It enables one to be fearless.
 It enables one to undertake dangerous endeavors.
-I think those are—sort of—the positive aspects of American gun culture,” Katkin siad.
+I think those are—sort of—the positive aspects of American gun culture,” Katkin said.
 “And there’s even this element of ‘helps preserve our democracy by providing a check against the government tyranny.’’

 “Certainly, you associate the image of the gun with the pioneers who settled the west.
 By having the gun, they could go out into the unknown and they could use it to kill animals, to eat and they could protect themselves if they were attacked against Indians.”